FREQUENTLY ASKED QUESTIONS

 servers, or delete current name servers.
 The name server you wish to create must

 be a domain in this account.
-Click the New button to create new name
+If you would

 NS1.YOURNEWSERVERHOSTNAME.COM & NS2.YOURNEWSERVERHOSTNAME.COM.
 You must also

 fill in the IP addresses that you wish to associate with your new hostnames.
 You

 must use 2 unique static IP addresses- no other servers may already use the IPs.

 After each name server submission, click the Continue button.
 If

 your information is valid, your name servers will be sent to the central